Sears is breaking up with Whirlpool after a century

 Related: How Sears changed America

-Earlier this year, Sears announced it would start selling Kenmore-branded products on Amazon, the first time it allowed them to be sold anywhere except a Sears store.
+Earlier this year, Sears announced it would start selling Kenmore-branded products on Amazon, the first time it allowed them to be sold anywhere outside of a Sears store.
 Though the deal could lift sales of Kenmore products, it could further diminish Sears' ability to bring in customers.

-Whirlpool attributed the reduced earnings to higher costs for raw materials.
-It did not mention splitting up with Sears, and the company didn't immediately respond to a request for comment on Tuesday.
-Whirlpool (WHR) shares were down 9% in premarket trading.
+Whirlpool attributed the poor earnings to higher costs for raw materials.
+It did not mention splitting up with Sears.
+In its statement the company said that Sears accounted for only 3% of its sales worldwide, and that most of those sales are the Kenmore-branded appliances that it will continue to make.